The Number of Tzadikim in the Land of Israel

 Explanation of the Gemara

-Abayye adds that the forty tzadikim of the Land are to be found “at the back of the synagogue.”
-Rabbi Yosef Ḥayyim of Bagdad (1835 – 1909) in his book Ben Yehoyada explains that Abayye’s intention is that we not think that the forty tzadikim of the Land are well-known; quite the contrary, they are primarily completely unknown, and one who searches for them must look “at the back of the synagogue,” the place where simple members of the congregation are seated.
+Abayye adds that the thirty tzadikimof the Land are to be found “at the back of the synagogue.”
+Rabbi Yosef Ḥayyim of Bagdad (1835 – 1909) in his book Ben Yehoyada explains that Abayye’s intention is that we should not think that the thirty tzadikim of the Land are well-known; quite the contrary, they are primarily completely unknown, and one who searches for them must look “at the back of the synagogue,” the place where simple members of the congregation are seated.

 We raise two questions about the Gemara statement:

 1. What is symbolized by the number forty-five, which represents the total number of tzadikim?

 2. Why are the tzadikimdivided into two groups of thirty and fifteen and why is the larger group in Eretz Yisrael?

 Fifteen – The Ultimate Level

 The number forty-five factors as three times fifteen.
 Maharal explains that fifteen represents the highest level; thus, Am Israel was redeemed (from Egyptian subjugation) on the fifteenth of the month of Nissan, a time when the moon is full.
 Since Israel’s destiny is to achieve the highest level of any nation, it is appropriate that they were redeemed on the fifteenth of the month.
 Also, in the Beit Hamikdash (Temple) there were fifteen stairs which ascended from the Courtyard of the Israelites to the Nikanor Gate, the entrance to the Courtyard of the Kohanim.
 In addition, the Divine name “yah” has the gematriya (numeric equivalent) of fifteen.
 All these points indicate that the number fifteen represents the highest level.

 Maharal explains that the number three represents Israel, which is a “three-fold nation.”
 Apparently, Maharal refers to the Talmudic statement: